-I received my Bachelor's in Political Science many moons ago, and for most of the period since then, I have struggled with my feelings about politics and political activism.
+Soundtrack in my head: The Alarm, "The Stand" I received my Bachelor's in Political Science many moons ago, and for most of the period since then, I have struggled with my feelings about politics, social justice, and political activism.
 This inner struggle has only intensified since I became a Bahá'í.
-To document the evolution of my feelings about politics and my political beliefs would take … Continue reading message found underneath the couch, wrapped in cellophane
+To document the evolution of … Continue reading a message about justice found underneath the couch, wrapped in cellophane

-Sometimes, when I hit a wall, I realize that it's because I've been moving so fast that I've lost my center.
+Soundtrack in my head: Burning Sensations, "Belly of the Whale" Sometimes, when I hit a wall, I realize that it's because I've been moving so fast that I've lost my center.
+That's where breathing lessons come in handy.
 I realize that I had one of those experiences--on April Fool's Day, no less.
-I won't say what it was--truly, it would be a waste of oxygen and give unneeded attention to people who … Continue reading breathing lessons in spring
+I won't say … Continue reading breathing lessons in spring

 I'm sitting on a bench in Tenney Park in Madison as I look out over Lake Mendota and hammer this post out on my Android phone.
 My phone said 54 degrees Fahrenheit as I walked out the door for my morning walk.
-Perfect weather for me as I walk outside without a jacket, living up … Continue reading the ides of august
+Cold for an August morning but perfect weather for me as I walk … Continue reading the ides of August

-I posted before about how busyness seems to make it more difficult to live a simple life.
-This busyness involving trying to combine part-time grad school is leading me to burn-out.
+Soundtrack in my head: Tommy Roe: "Dizzy" Being busy seems to make it more difficult to live a simple life.
+Trying to combine part-time grad school with a full time job is leading me to burn-out.
 I don't see how I could do two or three more years of this.
-Plus, next semester, I will be taking seven credits (eight … Continue reading leap
+Plus, next semester, I will … Continue reading leap into a simple life